BhanuBolligorla/DevOps-Srinivas-/Apache-Maven/Maven.md

 5. It allows you to set up different environments (like development and production) easily.

 6. Maven manages versions of dependencies and project releases.

+## `Maven Build Life Cycle :`

+* In Maven , the build is run using a predefined and ordered set of steps to call the build life-cycle
+* The build tasks that will be performed during each phase are determined by the configuration in the project file and in particular the selected packaging.
+* Maven relies on build lefecycles to define the process of building and distributing artifacts (eg: Jar files , war files)

+### `Built-in Built Lifecycles :`
+There are 3 built in built life cycles

+* `Default :` Manages the build and deployment process of the project.

+* `Clean :` Handles project cleaning.
+* `Site :` Generates project documentation and reports.

+## `Maven Lifecycle Phases :`
+ There are 8 phases in maven life cycle
+  * `validate :` Check if the project is correct , having all the necessary information .
+    * `Syntax:` mvn validate
+* `Compile :` Compiles the source code of the project.
+   * `Syntax:`  mvn compile